 Make sure, also, that you never miss an opportunity to laugh and joke about the more laughable aspects of your narcissistic ex.

-In the early days of my healing, when I was still terrified of what my ex might do next to destroy my life next, I was much comforted by a photo that I had taken of him unawares.
+In the early days of my healing, when I was still terrified of what my ex might do next to destroy my life, I was much comforted by a photo that I had taken of him unawares.

 Mr Pompous was crouching down to look under the bed for I forget what.
 He was in a state of undress.
 Since he was, in any case, a super hairy creature (The Missing Link, IMHO) he was definitely NOT a pretty sight.

 I would say that looking at that photo was far more therapeutic than several of the therapists that I have worked with.
-Every time that it reduced me to gales of helpless laughter, I felt a thousand times better for hours together.
+It served to diminish my sense of him as a force to be reckoned with far more than much of their sober, professional counsel.
+Every time that photo reduced me to gales of helpless laughter, I felt a thousand times better for hours together.
 Even the thought of it still makes me laugh.

 7) Don’t put your own life on hold

-Your ex-Narcissist has a plan for you.
+You see, your ex-Narcissist has a plan for you.
 He wants you to spend the rest of your life broken, hurting and regretting not having him or her in your life.
-The more that Narcissists can get you to obsess about them, the less you pick up the threads of your own life.
+That scenario feeds their almighty ego.
+You really don’t want to give them that satisfaction.
+Besides, the more that Narcissists can get you to obsess about them, the less energy you have to pick up the threads of your own life.
 That is one aspect of the problem.

-The other is that in your guilt about your children and need to make their lives as perfect as possible, you may be putting your own independent life on hold.
-You could be doing that old “I’ll prioritise my own life once I’ve sorted everything – and everyone – else out.”
+The other is that in your guilt about your children and need to make their lives as perfect as possible, you keep putting your own needs, hopes and dreams on the back burner.
+You likely feel you owe it to your children to do the old self-sacrifice program that states: “I’ll prioritise my own life once I’ve sorted everything – and everyone – else out.”

 I tried that one and I am here to tell you that that is a very bad idea.

 You need to focus on creating a life worth living, to the best of your ability, not least because that will help you to stop putting your attention where the narcissist wants you to.
-Their plan is for you to focus exclusively on them and the various aspects of their horrible behaviour towards you.
+Their plan is for you to be a monument to their power and control.
+You need to be the inspirational role model that your children deserve – and you deserved.

 8) Work on your own healing.